kechagias/varfima/README.md

 &nbsp;  4.
 Run the demo files.

 **Disclaimer**: <br>
 &nbsp;  This repo is created only for demonstration purposes.
-Practitioners and researchers may use it to replicate the results of the <br>
-&nbsp;  paper https://onlinelibrary.wiley.com/doi/abs/10.1111/jtsa.12504.
 As a result the macros and programs contained in the repo <br>
-&nbsp;  are not fully tested and may contain bugs or other issues.
-If you use the code please cite the above mentioned paper as necessary.
+&nbsp;  are not fully tested and may contain bugs or defects.
+If you ecnounter any problems or if you have any questions nor comments please do not hesitate
+&nbsp;  to reach out to me at stefanoskeh@gmail.com

 **SAS Version**: <br>
 &nbsp;  All functions were developed under SAS 9.4.

-**Contact**: <br>
-&nbsp;  Please feel free to reach out to me at stefanoskeh@gmail.com with any questions or suggestions.

 **References**: <br>
 &nbsp;  Kechagias S. and Pipiras V. (2020), Modeling bivariate long‐range dependence with general phase. <i>Journal of Time Series Analysis</i> 41: 268-292.